MIM-23 Hawk: Country-specific modifications

 As part of what became known as the Iran–Contra affair, Hawk missiles were some of the weaponry sold to Iran, in violation of an arms embargo, to fund the Contras.

 The Islamic Republic of Iran Air Force used a number of MIM-23 Hawk missiles for carriage on F-14 Tomcat fighters in the air-to-air role under a program known as Sedjil, or Sky Hawk.
 Iran has also modified its ground-based Hawk systems for carriage on a convoy of 8×8 wheeled vehicles and adapted the launchers to carry Standard RIM-66 or AGM-78 missiles with two Standard missiles per launcher.

+The Iranian Air Force also used limited numbers of an air-to-surface version of Hawk called Yasser, which consisted of a Hawk missile body with its forward section replaced by the warhead of an M117 bomb.
+The tail fins were also modified with fairings on their wingtips.
+It remain unclear what, if any, guidance system was used, but suggestions have included beam riding and Manual command to line of sight.

 The Iranian Air Force has its own version of the MIM-23 Hawk.
 Their copy of the overall system is called Mersad.
 Iran produces two missiles for use with their Mersad system, Shalamcheh missiles and Shahin missiles.
 Iran claims both missiles are under production.

 In November 2018, Iran unveiled a canister launcher for its Mersad system with the Shahin and Shalamcheh missiles modified into the body of a Sayyad-2.
 It appeared again in November 2019, but with 3 canisters instead of 2.
 The systems was named Mersad-16.